 AIDS has been one of the most destructive pandemics in the history of humankind.
 More than 35 million people have died of AIDS-related illness.
 There is an estimated 36 million people currently living with HIV globally.
 Those who live with HIV additionally carry the burden of stigma.

-In Canada, over 75,500 people are living with HIV, and approximately seven more contract HIV every day.
+There are over 65,000 Canadians living with HIV and it is estimated that six people in Canada become newly infected with HIV each day, or nearly one person infected every four hours.
 While research has led to treatment advances for people living with HIV, the burden of a diagnosis remains heavy.
 There is still stigma associated with the disease, and HIV treatment is a lifelong commitment that requires daily compliance to taking medication.

 To learn more about HIV and AIDS, click on HIV and AIDS Basics.